Work Status: A Complete View For Employers and Talent

 This is the way that we think about things at pepelwerk.

-We are all about giving information to empower all of our users to make informed decisions about their work lives.
+In conclusion, we are all about giving information to empower all of our users to make informed decisions about their work lives.
 Deciding your employment status is just the beginning.